Advisory Opinion 39

 The Committee believes that the court reporter has an ethical obligation to produce the transcript in a timely manner and that this obligation takes precedence over any internal dispute between the reporter and agency owner.

-If the reporter refuses to produce a transcript in a timely manner in order to gain leverage in a payment dispute with the agency owner, this refusal constitutes a violation of Provisions 1 and 9 of the Code of Ethics.
+If the reporter refuses to produce a transcript in a timely manner in order to gain leverage in a payment dispute with the agency owner, this refusal constitutes a violation of Provisions 1 and 9 of the Code of Professional Ethics.

 THIS PUBLIC ADVISORY OPINION REFLECTS THE STATUS OF THE LAW IN MOST JURISDICTIONS.
 MEMBERS ARE REQUIRED TO CONFORM TO THE ACCEPTED PRACTICES SET FORTH IN THIS PUBLIC ADVISORY OPINION TO THE EXTENT THAT SUCH PRACTICES ARE CONSISTENT WITH THEIR OWN APPLICABLE STATE AND LOCAL LAWS, RULES AND REGULATIONS.